rust-lang/rfcs/text/3334-niche.md

 [unresolved-questions]: #unresolved-questions

 Could we support niches on generic types?
-For instance, could we support declaring a niche of `0` on a generic structure with a single field?
+For instance, could we support declaring a niche of `0` on a generic struct with a single field?

 Could we support negative numbers in a niche attribute, at least for fields of concrete primitive type?
 That would provide a much more friendly interface, but